SaladLab/UniGet/docs/Package.md

 but there are problems for using NuGet as a uniget-package source.

 Unity3D requires
-- Meta files for every source files.
+- Meta files for all source files.
 - Other files like prefab could be contained in a package.
 - Dedicated target framework moniker.